cenkai88/udacity-disaster-response/README.md

 # Disaster Response Pipeline & Web app

 ## Description
 This repo is part of Data Science Nanodegree Program with data from Figure Eight aiming to build a ML model (based on NLP) to categorize messages in a real time and visualize historical data.
+In the event of disaster, this application can help people tag huge amount of messages and efficiently find the people who really need help.

 This project is consists of four sections: